 Treatment and unmet needs

 The use of ‘artificial tears’ eye drops can provide temporary relief when used every few hours to provide additional lubrication and rehydration to the eye.
-It is the mainstay of DES treatment and a large proportion of sufferers with mild to moderate disease simply self-medicate with such products obtained over-the-counter.
+It is the mainstay of DED treatment and a large proportion of sufferers with mild to moderate disease simply self-medicate with such products obtained over-the-counter.
 However, doctors may also look to manage the underlying inflammation, particularly in more severe cases, using mild topical steroids or with topical immunosuppressants.
 While generally effective in the short-term, they are not suited to long-term therapy due to safety and tolerability issues.
 In severe cases, eye specialists may look to a range of other treatment options to improve the lubrication of the eye.